damianoimola/damianoimola.github.io/_posts/2025-04-18-fourier-images.md

 ![lena-filtering](/assets/images/fourier-images/lena-enhancement.png)

-- **Watermarking in Frequency Domain:** the watermark shoud not be visible under normal viewing (the example has exaggerated watermark strength on purpose).
+### **Watermarking in Frequency Domain**
+the watermark shoud not be visible under normal viewing (the example has exaggerated watermark strength on purpose).
 It is capable to survive common signal/image processing techniques (compression, cropping, filtering) and geometric distortions (scaling, rotation).
 This method is useful to allow embedding reasonable payload securely, resisting to malicious removal.
 A typical embedding strategy is the *Additive Spread Spectrum*, which states the following:

 $$
 F_w(u,v)=F(u,v)+\alpha W(u,v)